jo-room/job-scrape/docs/usage.md

 `.find_elements(...)` (note the plural) will happily keep going if no element(s) are found.
 If you have a loop through the elements after, it will just not loop through anything.

 If you get an error message, search it up.

-## Privacy

-I'm not going to deliberately look through your list of companies, but as the hosting account owner I cannot remove myself from having permissions to access your uploaded files.

-Additionally, I will sometimes look at logs in order to debug errors.
-Anything you `print()`, or potentially errors in your code, will end up in logs that I may see while looking at logs to fix errors.
-Thus, I may as a side effect see the companies, etc that you are scraping.
-These logs are deleted after 1 month.

-I won't act on anything I see, including that I will not use or share any information I see for my own job search or anyone else's.

-This is about the level of privacy you would expect with the employees of any website you use, but in this case you personally know the only employee.

-If you want to run things without me having access to them, you can run the scrape locally on your computer.